-This past Sunday, January 21st, Women’s March chapters across the country celebrated the first anniversary of the Women’s March on Washington with a day of action focusing on national issues including healthcare reform and reproductive rights while also calling attention to local issues like voter suppression, registering new voters and urging members to support marginalized communities.
+On January 21st, Women’s March chapters across the country celebrated the first anniversary of the Women’s March on Washington with a day of action focused on national issues including healthcare reform and reproductive rights while also calling attention to local issues like voter suppression, emphasizing the importance of registering new voters and protecting the right to vote.

 New Florida Majority volunteers and staff attended anniversary events in both Jacksonville and Miami, reaffirming the need for communities to support and uplift women leaders.
 NewFM volunteer, April Roberts spoke at the Jacksonville day of action, urging attendees to support the Say Yes to Second Chances campaign, a proposed ballot initiative that would restore voting rights to Florida citizens with previous felony convictions.

 “Women are the heartbeat of mother earth, the backbone of our family and friends [and] leaders marching into a great future, and in that future, we must have forgiveness, which offers every human being a second chance,” said Roberts.